programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 {% include figure.html caption="Figure 17: Timeline. isualization of Time Steps." src="../images/during/image12.png" %}

 **15. Node size.** Palladio lets you size your nodes based on actor attributes.
 Note that this does not make sense for the sample data given that numerical values represent categories.
-Node sizes can however be useful if you were to represent the sum of a person’s acts of help, which in this case would correspond to his or her [*Out-Degree*](http://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree).
+Node sizes can however be useful if you were to represent the sum of a person’s acts of help, which in this case would correspond to his or her [*Out-Degree*](http://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree), the number of outgoing relations for a node.

 **16. Export your visualizations.** Palladio lets you export your network as .svg files, a vector-based image format.
 Use your browser of choice to open them.